 The Program participates in the US Dept. of Education Direct Loan Program, which offers Federal Direct Loans and Pell Grants for eligible students.
 Students desiring financial aid must attend a Financial Aid Workshop to determine eligibility and understand responsibilities regarding loan management.
 All students should carefully consider his/her financial resources to pay for this education and are encouraged to borrow the minimum amount of loan money needed.
 All student loans must be repaid back to the U.S. Government.
 The Financial Aid Administrator and Financial Aid Associate are good resources to assist you with this planning process.
 Information about the workshop will be included in the orientation letter sent to students accepted into the program.

 Attention Military Veterans and Families.
 The Program proudly supports our veterans!
 Several faculty members are veterans or have children currently serving.
 The program has been approved for Veterans Education for many years.
 Through recent legislation, post-9/11 GI Benefits are now available for non-degree educational programs.
 Please call if you need assistance in coordinating these benefits.
 PA National Guard members may also qualify for educational benefits.

-The program makes every attempt to assist students to find scholarships and grants.
-Students have benefited from the generosity of those who donate to PHEF Nursing Education Grants and Edna B. McKenzie Grants for Disadvantaged Students.
-The FCCTC Alumni offers an annual scholarship.
-Past students have received various scholarships from organizations such as Philanthropic Education Organization, Pennsylvania Association for Practical Nurse Administrators, local Social Organizations, Chambersburg Hospital, Menno Haven, and Shook Home.
-Eligible students have received WIA and Trade funds through Pennsylvania Career Link.
+Recently, students have received various scholarships from organizations such as Philanthropic Education Organization, Pennsylvania Association for Practical Nurse Administrators, local Social Organizations, Chambersburg Hospital, Menno Haven, and Shook Home.
+Eligible students have received WIOA, and Trade funds through Pennsylvania Career Link.